langersteff/autolabeling/README.md

 # AUTOMATIC LABELING OF MOUNTAIN BIKING SENSORY DATA

-This is the code and the dataset to our submission "AUTOMATIC LABELING OF MOUNTAIN BIKING SENSORY DATA" to ICASSP 2021.
+This is the code and the dataset to our submission "AUTOMATIC LABELING OF MOUNTAIN BIKING SENSORY DATA" to EUSIPCO 2021.

 ### Abstract
 ```